irvinlim/cs3211-project-2/README.md

 Change the value of the `np` flag to specify the number of regions that should be simulated.
 For the sequential version, only the master process will be working, while the parallel version will split the work up amongst all processes.

 As such, the value of `np` **must be a perfect square**, e.g. 1, 4, 9, 16, 25, etc., since the "pool table" is a square.

+### Variants

+Some variants of the program are included, which are listed below.
+All of the binaries take in the same command-line arguments as described above.

+* `pool`: Parallel version of the galactic pool simulator
+* `poolseq`: Sequential version of the galactic pool simulator

 ### Verbosity